 The Masters of Arts in Military Chaplaincy (75 credits) at Grace is designed to provide advanced preparation for service as a military chaplain.
-This program fulfills the Department of Defense 1304.28 educational requirements for Military Chaplaincy.
-Grace's MAMC offers not only a solid core of studies focused on preparing the student-chaplain, but offers as well as strong foundation of preparing the student for the pulpit ministry as an effective chaplain.
+This program fulfills the Department of Defense's 1304.28 educational requirements for Military Chaplaincy.
+Grace's MAMC offers not only a solid core of studies focused on preparing the student-chaplain, but also a strong foundation of preparing the student for the pulpit ministry as an effective chaplain.
 An offering of systematic theology, Bible exposition, biblical hermeneutics and ministry skills coursework will prepare the chaplain candidate to enter military service with a well-balanced preparation to be a servant-leader.

 The degree typically takes a little over three years to complete (if attending full time) and is uniquely structured to the issues that arise within the military environment.
 Students may transfer up to 37 credits into the MAMC from another accredited graduate institution.
 Students who have completed a BABS may receive up to 18 credits of Advanced Standing.
-CPE course level depends on prior completed CPE work.